 "From out of the primordial swamps and fault lines of Otautahi-Christchurch The Secret Lives of Ukuleles bring you the future of ukuleles - and cigar-box guitars!"

 When he was seventeen years old Keith learnt to play the ukulele and the guitar.
 Music education came via live rock concerts, excessively loud parties, treasured vinyl records and ridiculously oversized bedroom based speakers.
-Keith is a songwriter, a musician, a singer, an author and a powerful motivational speaker.

 In recent times he has crafted a ukulele based genre of music using personal experiences to share his heart and to pose deeply emotional questions.

 Keith is an Endorsed Artist for Boulder Creek Guitars (Riptide Ukuleles).

 1st photo: Left to right: Ann Taylor, Marley Bray, Donna Thomson, Jo Field, Margie Davis, Greg Hings,Marita Purchase